Troy Pickard: Local government career

-On 13 December 2007, Pickard was elected deputy president of the Western Australian Local Government Association (WALGA).
+In 2007, Pickard was elected deputy president of the Western Australian Local Government Association (WALGA).
 On 7 April 2010, Pickard was elected as the president of WALGA, after previous president Bill Mitchell resigned.
+On 12 November 2014, Pickard was appointed president of the Australian Local Government Association (ALGA).
+He stayed in his role at WALGA until 1 July 2015, wanting to stay until the end of the state government's local government mergers.
+In 2016, Pickard left his role as president of ALGA.